drublic/Sass-Mixins/docs/linear-gradient.md

-# An awesome SASS-mixin for linear gradients
+# An awesome Sass-mixin for linear gradients

 This mixin generates cross-browser-compatible linear-gradients with a fallback color.